microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_TargetSelection.md

 However, if the user has his/her hands busy, holding the holographic tools in place, you want to enable the user to seamlessly scroll through the instructions using their eye gaze and simply looking at a check box and say "check it!".

-### Use Generic Focus Handler
+## Use the Generic Focus Handler
 If eye tracking is set up correctly (see [Basic MRTK Setup to use Eye Tracking](EyeTracking_BasicSetup.md)), enabling users to select holograms using their eyes is the same as for any other focus input (e.g., head gaze or hand ray).
 This provides the great advantage of a flexible way to interact with your holograms by defining the main focus type in your MRTK Input Pointer Profile depending on your user's needs, while leaving your code untouched.

 For example, this would enable to switch between head or eye gaze without changing a line of code.
-To detect when a hologram is focused at, use the _'IMixedRealityFocusHandler'_ interface that provides you with two interface members: _OnFocusEnter_ and
+To detect when a hologram is focused at, use the _'IMixedRealityFocusHandler'_ interface that provides you with two interface members: _OnFocusEnter_ and _OnFocusExit_.
-_OnFocusExit_.

 Here is a simple example from [ColorTap.cs](xref:Microsoft.MixedReality.Toolkit.Examples.Demos.EyeTracking.ColorTap) to change a hologram's color when being looked at.

 ```csharp
     public class ColorTap : MonoBehaviour, IMixedRealityFocusHandler